Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/continuous-deployment-in-rust.md

-Developers working on other projects like the mobile app won't necessarily want to be compiling `rune` from scratch every time (or maybe won't even know how to compile Rust code), yet they'll still need to use `rune` and want access to all the latest features and bugfixes.
+Developers working on other projects like the mobile app won't necessarily want to be compiling `rune` from scratch every time (or maybe won't even know how to compile Rust code), yet they'll still need to use `rune` and want access to all the latest features and bug-fixes.
 Additionally, you might have users who want to live on the bleeding edge and don't want to be manually cutting a new release every day or to for these people to consume.

 However, we're developers who write software, and if there is anything developers are good at it's spending 10 hours to automate away a 5 minute job.

-In this case we want to develop a Continuous Integration/Continuous Deployment system which will:
+In this case we want to develop system for Continuous Integration (automated testing) and Continuous Deployment (automated releases) which will:

 - Compile and run the test suite for every change that gets pushed to GitHub
 - Generate API docs and deploy them to GitHub Pages when merging into `master`